shabyash/frontend-tech-test/README.md

 amount between currencies, and a list of currencies will be displayed on the right side of the display containing the current prices of various currencies against the selected base currency.

-We'd like you to use a Vue or React to do this.
-Either is fine.

 For getting the conversion rates, use this API: http://api.fixer.io/latest?base=GBP